 Do you have an e-mail newsletter?

 Funny you should ask!
 I was just going to suggest you sign up for it.
-Send me an e-mail, and I'll add you to the mailing list.
+Go here to join my e-posse.

 Can I follow you, too?